vfhwang/vcfh.work/_posts/2020-02-15-farewill-will.md

 </div>

 One of the customer conversations I’ll never forget was with someone living with a terminal cancer diagnosis.
-They were reluctant to send their will for checking, because that finality ‘felt like giving in’.
+They were reluctant to send their will for checking, because finalising their will ‘felt like giving in’.

-With Farewill you can update your will and get it checked at any time after purchase.
-However, from this conversation and others like it, we realised that many people don’t know that.
+With Farewill you can update your will and get it checked at any time after purchase, as many times as you want.
+However, from this conversation and others like it, we realised that wasn't as obvious as it should be.

 <div class="image-contain">
 <p class="caption">The old overview page</p>